Flag of Bolivia

-According to the revised Constitution of Bolivia of 2009, the Wiphala is considered a national symbol of Bolivia (along with the tricolor flag, national anthem, coat of arms, the cockade; and kantuta and patujú flowers).
+According to the revised Constitution of Bolivia of 2009, the Wiphala is considered to be a national symbol of Bolivia (along with the tricolor flag, national anthem, coat of arms, the cockade; and the kantuta and patujú flowers).

-Despite its landlocked status, Bolivia has a naval ensign used by navy vessels on rivers and lakes.
+Despite its landlocked status, Bolivia has a naval ensign that is used by navy vessels on rivers and lakes.
 It consists of a blue field with the state flag in the canton bordered by nine small yellow five-pointed stars, with a larger yellow five-pointed star in the fly.
-The nine small stars represent the nine departments of Bolivia, and the larger star the nation's right to access the sea (access that it lost in 1884 in the War of the Pacific).
+The nine small stars represent the nine departments of Bolivia, and the larger star the nation's right to sea access (lost in 1884 during the War of the Pacific).

-Description

 Design and dimensions

-The national flag of Bolivia is described as a tricolor rectangle, with the colors red, yellow and green, in a ratio of 1:1:1, meaning three horizontal bands, with the red on the superior part occupying a third of the flag's width, yellow in the middle band using the same width, and green in the inferior part, using the last third.
+The national flag of Bolivia is a horizontal tricolor of three equal bands: red at the top, yellow in the middle, and green at the bottom.

-The dimensions of the flag had not been defined since its adoption in 1851.
-Supreme Decree No. 27630 of 2004 finally established that the size of the national flag be of 7.5 squares width by 11 squares long, giving a ratio of 15:22.
+The flag's proportions went undefined from its 1851 adoption until Supreme Decree No. 27630 (2004) set them at 7.5 by 11 squares, a ratio of 15:22.

 Color and symbolism

-The first description of Bolivia's national flag, together with the significance of these, were first established by the Supreme Decree of 1888 during the government of President Gregorio Pacheco, which specifies that:
+An 1888 Supreme Decree, under President Gregorio Pacheco, first described the colors:

-The exact colors of the Bolivian flag have been established by the Supreme Decree of 2004:
+The exact colors of the Bolivian flag were established by the Supreme Decree of 2004, and they are: